Daily readings

 Thursday, October 1, 2026

 Saint Therese of the Child Jesus, Virgin and Doctor.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Therese of the Child Jesus, Virgin and Doctor